Sanglorian/orcus/Orcus Rulebook - current.md

 A zone disappears if its creator is killed.

+## Boost

+If a power has a “Boost” entry, then the power can be chosen as a higher-level power.
+If so, it has the improved effect.
+Treat it as a power of a higher level for all purposes.

+## Roleplaying Your Powers

+Since this is a role-playing game, you are not limited by your powers.
+Anything your character could do, they can attempt to do – even if there are no rules for it.
+And even if you have a power that says you can do something, the GM may rule that you cannot because it does not fit the fiction.

+Overall, however, powers work the way the rules say they should work almost all of the time.

 # Combat

 A typical combat encounter is a clash between two sides, a flurry of weapon swings, feints, parries, footwork, and spellcasting.
 The game organizes the chaos of combat into a cycle of rounds and turns.

 A **round** represents about 6 seconds in the game world.
-During a round, each participant in a battle takes a **turn**.
+During a round, each participant takes a **turn**.
 The order of turns is determined at the beginning of a combat encounter, when everyone rolls initiative.
 Once everyone has taken a turn, the fight continues to the next round if neither side has defeated the other.

 ## Combat Step by Step
 1. **Determine surprise.** The GM determines whether anyone involved in the combat encounter is surprised.